 The idea is simple.
-Imagine you have multiple branches and you want to work on them all simultaneously.
-Normally you would be forced to constantly switch back and forth, shelving and stashing any changes you are yet to commit.
+Imagine you have multiple branches and want to work on them all simultaneously.
+Normally you’d be forced to constantly switch back and forth, shelving and stashing any changes you would commit.
 But there’s an easier way.
-You just set up multiple git working trees.
-The following git worktree tutorial shows you how.
+Just set up multiple git working trees.
+The following git worktree tutorial shows you how to do just that.

 /example/git worktree add (master) $ git branch fix $ git branch feature $ git branch release

-To set up multiple git working trees, you simply use the git worktree add command, with the name of the subfolder and the name of the branch specified as options.
+A developer can set up multiple git working trees with the ‘git worktree add’ command, with the name of the subfolder and the name of the branch specified as options.
 The git worktree syntax is:

 git worktree add -path- -branch-